 - Series – The wheels are only powered by the electric motor and in turn the engine powers and charges the battery.
 The internal combustion engine never will directly power the wheels themselves.

 - PHEVs (Plug-In Hybrid Electric Vehicles) – Plug-In Hybrids have a battery power that is much greater than MHEVs and FHEVs.
-The battery can be charged by an external source (similarly to a fully electric car) as well as an internal source like regenerative braking.
+The battery can be charged by an external source (similar to a fully electric car) as well as an internal source like regenerative braking.
 As they can be charged externally, this means their electric-only range lasts much longer.

 Pros Of a Hybrid Car:

 - Warranties – When it comes to your car warranty, most hybrid cars come with an 8-year warranty.
-To compare, the industry average for a petrol or diesel car is around 3 years coverage.
+To compare, the industry average for a petrol or diesel car is around 3 years of coverage.
 A hybrid car warranty covers the entire hybrid system which can become expensive to repair.

-- Less Noise – Hybrid cars are quiet because of their electric motors and therefore are much quieter than a petrol or diesel car.
+- Less Noise – Hybrid cars are quiet because of their electric motors and therefore are much quieter than petrol or diesel car.